 We return to Luleå this afternoon where you have some free time to look around.
 Perhaps make a visit to the church or make your way to Gammelstad Old Town.
 Being a named a UNESCO World Heritage site due to its status as a well preserved 'church village', Gammelstad is home to a collection of traditional wooden houses that were once a common sight across Scandinavia.
 Later this evening, we enjoy an excursion to Brändön Lodge, a log timber building on the edge of the frozen Bothnian Sea.
 Here we are greeted by a local Sami artist, who introduces us to an exhibition of Sami art and handicraft.
 We also learn more about the fascinating culture of these ancient people.
 Additionally, the unique location of this remote lodge provides us with an excellent opportunity to try and see the elusive Northern Lights.

 After check out this morning, we make our way to the railway station.
 Saying goodbye to Luleå we board the train to Kiruna, setting out underneath a low-slung winter's sky.
 Travelling ever further northwards we are treated to sweeping snow-laden Swedish vistas as we near the country's northernmost town, positioned ninety miles north of the Arctic Circle.
-On the quiet outskirts, we fi nd our home for two nights, the 4-Star Camp Ripan.
+On the quiet outskirts, we find our home for three nights, the 4-Star Camp Ripan.
 We are treated to a special dinner tonight, sitting down to a creative fourcourse menu inspired by the Northern Lights.
 We also enjoy a spellbinding slide show on Aurora Borealis before returning back to the hotel.

 We begin today's explorations with a visit to the famous Ice Hotel, the first of its kind, located just outside of Kiruna in the village of Jukkasjärvi.
 Since 1989, every winter the snow and ice here has been transformed into a life-size work of art in which the entire structure of the hotel is a blank canvas for artists who sculpt their work from the frozen waters of the Torne River.